Borealis Project

 Use existing utility and pipeline corridors whenever possible to minimize environmental impact and support long‑term system reliability

-Project status: In preliminary design and research phase
+Project status: In preliminary development and stakeholder engagement phase

 Project overview